Cultural/Racial/Ethnic Student Groups

 The Duke Ethiopian/Eritrean Student Transnational Association (DESTA) provides a safe space where students can celebrate their culture through academic, social and service activities.
 DESTA seeks to cultivate an understanding of Ethiopian and Eritrean culture, history, arts, customs, food, language, literature, etc. DESTA organizes annual service-learning opportunities and outreach to students in the greater Durham area.

-Duke South Asian Students Association (DIYA)
+Duke Southeast Asian Students Association (ASEAN)

 Duke Students with Interracial Legacies (Duke SWIRL)